2022–23 Dallas Stars season

-The 2022–23 Dallas Stars season is the 56th season for National Hockey League franchise that was established on June 5, 1967, and the 30th season since the franchise relocated from Minnesota prior to the start of the 1993–94 NHL season.
-The first game of the season was played at Bridgestone Arena against the Nashville Predators on October 13, 2022, with the first home game against the Predators at American Airlines Center on October 15, 2022.
-During the offseason, Rick Bowness resigned as head coach of the Stars, and Peter DeBoer was hired to replace him.
+The 2022–23 Dallas Stars season was the 56th season for National Hockey League franchise that was established on June 5, 1967, and the 30th season since the franchise relocated from Minnesota prior to the start of the 1993–94 NHL season.
+The first game of the season was played at Bridgestone Arena against the Nashville Predators on October 13, 2022, with the first home game against the Predators at American Airlines Center on October 15.
+During the off-season, Rick Bowness resigned as head coach of the Stars, and Peter DeBoer was hired to replace him.
+On April 3, 2023, the Stars clinched a playoff spot after a win over the Nashville Predators.
+In the playoffs, the Stars defeated the Minnesota Wild in the First Round in six games.
+Then, they defeated the Seattle Kraken in the Second Round in seven games before losing to the top-seeded and eventual Stanley Cup champion Vegas Golden Knights in six games in the Western Conference Final.